Guard Vector: Beyond English LLM Guardrails with Task-Vector Composition and Streaming-Aware Prefix SFT: Conclusion

 \section{Conclusion}

 We propose Guard Vector and the resulting Target Guard Model (TGM) as an efficient mechanism for transferring safety behaviors beyond the English language.
 Specifically, we compute the parameter difference between a Guard Model and a same-architecture pretrained language model (PLM), then compose it with a target language continual pretraining model (CP Model).
-This composition enables practical safety alignment without additional training or target language labels, and can be directly applied to publicly available weights.
+This composition constructs a target-language guardrail without additional training or target language labels for the composition step, and can be directly applied to publicly available weights.
 We further extend TGM with a streaming-aware protocol that combines prefix-based supervision with a single-token output classifier, aligning evaluation with production settings.